ahaque/rdf-mapreduce-joins/README.md

 MapReduce Join Algorithms for RDF
 =========
 I implemented two join algorithms: the reduce side join and the improved repartition join.
-This is a work in progress.
+I am in the process of evaluating the algorithms on Amazon EC2 and Elastic MapReduce.
+A lot of work is required to generate, store, and transfer the terabyte size files on Amazon S3 - all while trying to keep costs low.

 Reduce Side Join
 ---------